adityamehra/catalog/README.md

-This tutorial is taken from Udacity's Full Stack Web Developer Nanodegree.
+This a project for Udacity's Full Stack Web Developer Nanodegree and tutorial is inspired from one of courses.
 # Prerequisites

 - VirtualBox, see [VirtualBox](#install-virtualbox) section